 Allow the mixture to compress and compact in 1- 2 days.
 It is best preserved into a refrigerator.
 After that period, your turron will be ready to eat.

 This is the ultimate guide to preparing a Spanish Turron.
-It is a simple procedure that won’t get any challenging as long as you use the right ingredients.
+It is a simple procedure that won’t be too challenging as long as you use the right ingredients.

 Qualities of the Spanish Turrón